How to Buy a Home with Good Resale Value

 Number One Rule of Home Resale Value: Location

 You hear agents repeat the phrase in triplicate: location, location, location.
 If you choose a home in a desirable location, odds are that location will remain in favor, which will always attract a larger pool of home buyers.
 Alternatively, if the location is less than desirable, it's possible that your future sales price will always be less than the other homes around it, and you may attract a smaller pool of home buyers.

 When it comes to location, you can't always anticipate changes that will impact your home's value, but you can try.
-I once bought home in Eden Prairie, Minnesota that enjoyed pond frontage.
-But if I had checked the city records, I would have known a major thoroughfare was in the works about a block away.
-Five years later, it was difficult to sell this home with cars zooming by at 60 MPH.
 You may not always be able to predict future changes, but be sure to educate yourself about anything that is already in the works.